• Art magazine

 Tip: Place on simple decorative objects and integrate plants to promote naturalness and calm in your rooms.

-Carpets play a big role in Japandi style to make the room more comfortable and inviting.
-Japandi carpets of the same name are particularly popular , which impress with their reserved coloring and their natural materials.
-These carpets are often kept in subtle tones such as beige, gray or earth tones and help to underline the minimalist design.
+Rugs play a key role in the Japandi style, making a room feel more cozy and inviting.
+Particularly popular are the Japandi rugs , which impress with their understated color scheme and natural materials.
+These rugs are often in subtle tones such as beige, gray, or earth tones and help emphasize the minimalist design.

 Floral carpet - Carvy Curves cream